Sara Nadia Syed

 Sara left the public sector to study yoga more in-depth.
 She knew that self-study was an important factor in being able to help and serve others.

-Sara personally enjoys Ashtanga yoga and includes elements of this style of yoga in her teaching.
+Sara enjoys hosting Yoga and Meditation Teacher Trainings so she can teach the practices and philosophy of yoga and meditation in-depth.
 She is the lead instructor in The Studio Cleveland's Yoga and Meditation Teacher Training.